Social

 Whistleblowing system

-To help ensure compliance with the Global Human Rights Policy, BridgeLine, a whistleblowing web-based reporting system, and phone hotlines are available to all Group employees and all stakeholders (including contractors, suppliers, consumers and customers).
-The Group encourages any stakeholders who has a question about the Global Human Rights Policy or the Code of Conduct, or who want to report a human rights concern, to submit an inquiry.
+To help ensure compliance with the Global Human Rights Policy, BridgeLine, a web-based whistleblowing system (operated by third party specialists), and telephone hotlines are available to all Group employees and all stakeholders (including contractors, suppliers, consumers, and customers).
+Bridgestone encourages any stakeholders who have questions about the Global Human Rights Policy or the Code of Conduct, or who want to report a human rights concern or submit inquiries.

-The Group encourages speaking up and will ensure that anyone can do so safely and securely.
-The Group protects confidentiality and anonymity to the fullest extent possible for all who submit a report through the BridgeLine.
-The Group prohibits retaliation and has zero tolerance for acts of reprisal of any kind against anyone who makes a report.
+Bridgestone encourages speaking up and will ensure that anyone can do so safely and securely.
+It protects confidentiality and anonymity to the fullest extent permitted under local law for all who submit a report through BridgeLine.
+Bridgestone prohibits retaliation and has zero tolerance for acts of reprisal of any kind against anyone who makes a report in good faith.

 BridgeLine